-No liabilities have been incurred on behalf of the trust in the Company's capacity as a corporate trustee
+No liabilities have been incurred on behalf of the trust in the Company's capacity as a corporate trustee during the financial year ended 30 June 2024.

 (b) Basis of preparation

 (i) Special purpose financial report

 Charities and Not-for-profits Commission Act 2012, and the recognition and measurement aspects of all applicable Australian Accounting Standards ("AASBs") adopted by the Australian Accounting Standards Board ("AASB") which have a material effect.